 Skills shortages occur where there is insufficient availability of skilled workers to meet the current and emerging needs of industry.
 They can create critical short term and long term problems for the state’s economy.

 Forecasts suggest an additional 300,000 construction workers will be required nationally by 2024.
-In recent years, however, construction trades have seen a declining trend in uptake across NSW.

 The combined trends will result in a significant shortage of skilled workers if unaddressed.
 The ISLP is an important component of the NSW Government’s efforts to address current and emerging skills shortages across NSW.